atooni/mill-docusaurus2/README.md

-# Simple MDoc runner for Mill
+# Simple Docusaurus runner for Mill

 This plugin provides a mill module that allows to build the project web site using [Docusaurus 2](https://docusaurus.io) as a static content generator.
 Even though it is